ottdog/BoatGame/code/styleGuidelines.md

 for (int i = 0; i < shipCount; i++) {ships[i].printStatus();}
 ```
   6. Point 5 applies to trivial setters and getters too.
-For trivial methods, put whatever space
+For methods written like below, use whatever
-between them looks the cleanest,
+spaceing between them and other methods look the cleanest.
+Keep methods written like below together
+if they have similar functionality.
 ```java
 public void getHealth(){return health;}
 public void takeDamage(int d){health -= d;}